Trilarion/opensourcegames/entries/cart_life.md

 - Code license: Custom (permissive)
 - Code dependency: Adventure Game Studio

-Simulation game on a pixel-grid in grayscale, with minimal detail.
+On a pixel-grid in grayscale, with minimal detail.

 ## Building